Constitution of Luxembourg: Grand Duke

-The Government
+Government

 According to Article 51 of the Constitution places the Grand Duchy of Luxembourg under a governmental regime of parliamentary democracy.
 Hence, while Article 76 provides that the Grand Duke will regulate the organisation of the government, he is bound by the democratic principle in practice.

 The Grand Duke thus has the power to appoint a formateur to charge with building a Government.
 The formateur usually becomes Prime Minister and introduces the members of the Government to the Grand Duke, who appoints and swears them in.
 Article 76 provides that the government must have at least three members, whom the Grand Duke has the power to appoint and dismiss (this power to dismiss has yet to be exercised in 2021).
 However, in practice, the ministers he appoints must have the confidence of the voting majority.
 Customarily, therefore, the Grand Duke only appoints a Prime Minister on the basis of the results of the election.

 Article 78 of the Constitution provides that members of the Government ('ministers') are responsible.
 Essentially, for an act issued by the Grand Duke to come into force, it must be countersigned by a member of the government who assumes full responsibility for it (Article 45).
 They are responsible to the Chamber of Deputies of the State, which has the power to withdraw its confidence in the ministers, obliging them to resign.

-The Chamber of Deputies (Parliament)
+Chamber of Deputies (Parliament)

 Luxembourg's parliament, known as the Chambre des Députés (Chamber of Deputies) represents the country and primarily exercises legislative power.
 According to Chapter IV of the Constitution, the law of the land regulates the organization of the Chamber.
 The Chamber is composed of 60 Deputies, elected through a direct election conducted in the four circumscriptions of the country.
 Article 51 provides that the Deputies are elected on the basis of universal suffrage, on [a party] list ballot, following the rules of proportional representation, conforming to the principle of the smallest electoral quotient and following the rules to be determined by the law.

 The Chamber meets each year in ordinary session at the time specified by its regulations.
 The sittings of the Chamber, which require majority presence, are public (Article 61) and every resolution is taken with the absolute majority of votes (Article 62).
 According to Article 66, the Chamber has the right to amend and divide the articles and amendments proposed.

 The Chamber of Deputies also acts as a check back mechanism against the ministerial actions of the government.
 If the Chamber disapproves of the policy of one or several ministers or of the entire government, it has the power to express its disagreement, either via a negative vote on a specific agenda proposed by the government, or by rejecting a government bill presented by the ministers.
 In the worst case, when the Chamber of Deputies withdraws its confidence (motion of censure) in the ministers, the political responsibility of ministers obliges them to resign.